 There are also phorid flies, and sphaerocerid flies that may be confused for a fruit fly.
 Just like the other two, they like drains too…

 The drain flies are also called moth flies, sewer flies, or filter flies.
-These insect are covered in hairs all over their body and wings.
+These insects are covered in hairs all over their bodies and wings.
 When you crush them, they leave a powder behind, like a moth would.

 Keeping your drain clean is a great way to help kill off an infestation of any of these insects.

-Boil a pot of water and pour it down the drain a couple times of day.
+Boil a pot of water and pour it down the drain a couple times a day.